 The Clean Water State Revolving Fund program is a funding program to address water quality problems through

-management and administrative compliance review of local governmental entities that receive funds.
+fiscal management and administrative compliance review of local governmental entities that receive funds.

-This section provides information and guidance on what administrative actions are needed to process a loan through the program.
+This section provides information and guidance on what administrative actions are needed to process a loan

 The Clean Water State Revolving Fund currently has three financial assistance programs available: